 The cave is nestled near the right side of the beach, with its entrance surrounded by beautiful green-blue waters.
 The postcard-perfect look of the cave makes visiting it one of the most popular things to do in Naxos.

-In order to reach it, you’ll need to take a water taxi to the secluded beach, where you can then swim in the beautiful blue waters.
-The beach nearby is also lovely for relaxing upon.
+In order to reach it, you’ll need to take a water taxi to the secluded beach, where you can then swim in the beautiful blue waters or you can do a catamaran cruise that includes it.

 Aliko Juniper Forest

 There are only eight cedar forests in all of Greece, and one of the most beautiful is the Aliko Juniper Forest in southwest Naxos.